vircadia/pantheon-launcher/README.md

-This is a stand-alone guide for building the Pantheon launcher for Athena interface on Windows 64-bit.
+This is a stand-alone guide for building the Pantheon launcher for the Vircadia interface on Windows 64-bit.

 ## Building Pantheon Launcher